You are here

 • The regulatory control, including authorization, inspection and ongoing assessment of the discharge plan.

-Additionally, the IAEA will also conduct independent source and environmental monitoring to corroborate the data published by the Government of Japan.
-This work will be done in collaboration with IAEA and third-party laboratories.
+Additionally, the IAEA is also conducting independent source and environmental monitoring to corroborate the data published by the Government of Japan.
+This work is being done in collaboration with IAEA and third-party laboratories.

 The IAEA Task Force of international experts

 The Agency initiated its support to Japan under this project in 2021 and will continue the project for many years, consistent with the IAEA Director General’s commitment to provide support before, during and after ALPS-treated water discharge.
-Most of the IAEA’s technical review is planned to be completed prior to the discharge of ALPS-treated water, which may start in 2023, subject to domestic regulatory approvals; however, ongoing monitoring and periodic review activities will continue in the years to come.
+Most of the IAEA’s technical review was completed prior to the discharge of ALPS-treated water, which started in August 2023, subject to domestic regulatory approvals; however, ongoing monitoring and periodic review activities will continue in the years to come.

 But why is the water stored at the Fukushima Daiichi plant?
 Why do treatment options not remove all traces of radioactivity?
 And how will the Agency support Japan?
 Here are the answers to these questions and more.